digiampietro/myrootfs/README.md

  * The gcc version used to compile the kernel and other applications is gcc 3.4.3 (released in 2004);

- * The system uses glibc version 2.3.3 (released in 2004);
+ * The system uses Glibc version 2.3.3 (released in 2004);

  * It uses the graphical library QT 4.7.3 to drive the small touch screen display;

- * It uses the Tslib library to get input from the touchscreen, version is unedentified, but the related library file has the name: libts-0.0.so.0.1.1;
+ * It uses the Tslib library to get input from the touchscreen, version is unidentified, but the related library file has the name: libts-0.0.so.0.1.1;

- * The kernel defconfig file, used to configure the kernel, is included in the firmware/kernel image; this provides additional information;
+ * The kernel defconfig file used to configure the kernel, is included in the firmware/kernel image; this provides additional information;